senseye-inc/senseye-react-native-sdk/example/README.md

 # SDK Example Apps

-Three example apps have been provided - a cross-platform example app (built using [Expo](https://expo.io/)), and React Native apps for Android and iOS.
+Two example apps have been provided - a cross-platform example app (built using [Expo](https://expo.io/)), and a React Native app for Android and iOS.

 ## Setup

 Within this directory, use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) to install dependencies required for the example apps, including developer dependencies.
 Note that the dependencies in `package.json` are *not* required outside of running examples in this directory.

 You can also run `yarn bootstrap` from the root directory to install the required dependencies.

+### iOS Specific Setup

+Install CocoaPods dependencies by running `npx pod-install` in this directory.

+During early test deployment onto a device, you may need to go into Settings > Device Management to trust the developer app.

+Allow the device to search for services on the same network so that the Metro bundler can actively load JavaScript code changes onto your device.

 npm:
 ```sh